The original Shure SM7 was one of the best professional mics to hit the market.

 However, it also means that you won’t be able to use it for all kinds of recordings.
 It’s best suited for inputs directly in front of the mic, and ignores off-axis sounds.

-And that makes it ideal for vocal applications such as announcements, podcasting, and song recording.
+This makes the Shure SM7B ideal for vocal applications such as announcements, podcasting, and song recording.
 Also, the cardioid pattern doesn’t require you to be highly precise when it comes to the placement, so you can focus less on logistics and more on performance.

 Now, let’s take a look at the multiple frequency responses that this mic uses.